 One way of restraining your dog is by using a car harness which attached to the seat belt.
 You can also get special seat belts especially for dogs.
 Another option is to put your dog in a travel crate which goes inside your car.
 This will stop them from moving around too much and distracting you while you are driving.
 Dog travel crates come in many different shapes and sizes to suit different dogs.
 You can also get mesh dog guards which you can use if you want to confine your dog to the boot of your car.

 Don’t forget to bring enough water for your dog during car journeys.
 They should always have access to fresh water, especially on longer journeys or on particularly hot days.
 You can get pet travel water bottles and bowls that can help to keep your dog hydrated whilst travelling in the car.
-For example, this Posh Paws Doggy Bottle or this Animal Instincts Travel Water Bottle.
 If you are staying in a hotel or at a friend’s house remember to bring a water bowl for your dog.

 Getting your dog used to car travel